-What does an energy drink have to do with jackets?
-Not so much at first instance.
-But if one brand moves on to the products of the other, then a problem does arise.
-And that was precisely the issue between Monster Energy and Moncler.
-Moncler filed an application of the trademark Moncler in the European Union for, among other things, boats, furniture, but also drinks, including energy drinks.
-Monster Energy did not appreciate that.
+What is the connection between an energy drink and a jacket?
+At first glance, not much.
+But if the one brand moves on into the market of the other, problems will arise.
+That was precisely the issue with the energy drinks brand Monster and the fashion brand Moncler.
+Moncler filed an application for the trademark Moncler in the European Union for, among other things, boats and furniture, but also for drinks, including energy drinks.
+Monster Energy could not appreciate that.

-Monster Energy and Moncler, are those similar trademarks?
-Yes, according to the EUIPO.
+But Monster and Moncler are not similar trademarks, are they?
+Yes they are, according to the EUIPO.
 Only two of the seven letters are different.
 This results in a visual similarity.
 There is also an aural resemblance.

-However, a conceptual difference can neutralize a visual and aural similarity.
-Although the word Monster is a well-known English word, the EUIPO is of the opinion that there is no conceptual difference.
-The reason is that there are also many non-English speaking people in the European Union who do not understand the meaning of Monster.
-If you look at the opposition from their point of view, there are indeed similar marks, since the two words both have no meaning and they are similar in a visual and aural manner.
-The criteria is confusion somewhere in the European Union, which is the case here.
+Under certain circumstances, a conceptual difference can neutralize a visual and aural similarity.
+Although the word Monster is a well-known English word, the EUIPO is of the opinion that there is no relevant conceptual comparison to be made.
+This is due to the fact that, according to the EUIPO examiner, there are many non-English speaking people in the European Union who do not understand the meaning of the word ‘monster’.
+If you look at the opposition from their point of view and you take the meaning of the word ‘monster’ out of the equation, you may conclude that these are indeed similar marks.
+The relevant criterion is confusion anywhere in the European Union, which is the case here.

 DOES YOUR TRADEMARK NEED ATTENTION?

 Would you like more information about protecting your trademark?